 When the song Everybody Hurts was issued as a single in April 1993, the beautiful track offered a note of hope in a world of despair.
 There was also the memorable music video that showed individuals stuck in a traffic jam with subtitles revealing their unspoken thoughts...

 Frontman Michael Stipe told Radio X that the band didn’t realise how popular the song would become when they made it.

-In fact, he goes as far to say that: “Everybody Hurts is one of those songs that when you’re in the mood, it’s exactly right - but when you’re not in the mood for it, you can skip right over to the next one.”
+In fact, he went as far to say that: “Everybody Hurts is one of those songs that when you’re in the mood, it’s exactly right - but when you’re not in the mood for it, you can skip right over to the next one.”

-Stipe’s bandmate, bassist and singer Mike Mills, told Radio X’s John Kennedy that they were initially worried that the song could end up being too cloying.
+But Stipe’s bandmate, bassist and singer Mike Mills, told Radio X’s John Kennedy that they were initially worried that the song could end up being too cloying.

 He explained: “It was such a sentimental song that we tried to do things that would either take it over the top or bring it back.